samapriya/gee2drive/README.md

 ```

 ### gee2drive export
 Finally the export tool, that lets you export an image or a collection clipped to your AOI.
 This makes use of the bandlist you exported.
 Incase you are exporting an image and not a collection you don't need a start and end date.
 The tool uses the bounds() function to use a bounding box incase the geometry has a complex geometry or too many vertices simply use the operator ```bb```.
+If the geojson/json/kml keeps giving parsing error go to [geojson.io](geojson.io)

 ```
 usage: gee2drive export [-h] [--id ID] [--type TYPE] [--folder FOLDER]